wissem01chiha/computational-fluid-dynamics/README.md

  This will execute the Airfoil 1.0 executable file in the current working directory

- * To compile the Airfoil 1.0 Fortran source code using the gfortran compiler, you can use the following command : gfortran Airfoil.f95 -o Airfoil
+ * To compile the Airfoil 1.0 Fortran source code using the gfortran compiler, you can use the following command : "gfortran Airfoil.f95 -o Airfoil"

- * To generate a standalone executable file for Airfoil 1.0 using the gfortran compiler, you can use the following command : gfortran -static Airfoil.f95 -o Airfoil
+ * To generate a standalone executable file for Airfoil 1.0 using the gfortran compiler, you can use the following command : "gfortran -static Airfoil.f95 -o Airfoil"

 # License